Details for Property Managers

 Properties must meet four criteria to become a SunTenants sun powered rental:

-- Be a rental.
+Be a rental.
 SunTenants is focused on serving rental properties.
-If you’re an owner-occupier you don’t require SunTenants’ services, however we can still get you a solar quote from one of our trusted solar installers - please use this dedicated form.
+If you’re an owner-occupier you don’t require SunTenants’ services, however we can still get you a solar quote from one of our trusted solar installers - please contact us.

 We understand the paramount importance of housing security, and that the prospect of surrendering a lease may be daunting.
-We have therefore worked with a leading international law firm to develop a bridging contract that ensures that the existing lease is surrendered simultaneously to the new lease being entered into, and that this only occurs upon the new lease having the same terms and conditions as the existing lease, except for the change in rent and additional SunTenants data privacy clause.
-The bridging contract can be downloaded here.
+We've worked with an international law firm to develop a secure process where the tenant surrenders the existing lease and immediately signs a new lease on precisely the same terms but at the higher rent.

-- The property manager prepares a new lease that is identical to the existing lease, but with the rent increased by the agreed to amount and with a new page of Additional Terms (available here).
+The property manager downloads and fills in the surrender and regrant letter and prepares a new lease that's identical to the existing lease, but with the rent increased by the agreed amount to cover the use of the solar energy and with a new page of Additional Terms.

-- The property manager arranges for the tenant to sign the bridging contract and the new lease.
+The property manager arranges for the tenant to sign the letter and the new lease notifying the owner.

 How do I onboard new tenants into sun powered rentals?